thauptmann/3D-ResNet-Builder-for-Keras/README.md

 # 3D-ResNet-for-Keras
-A module for creating 3D ResNets based on the work of He et al [1].
+A module for creating 3D ResNets based on the work of He et al. [1].
 It contains convenient functions to build the popular ResNet architectures:
 ResNet-18, -34, -52, -102 and -152.
 It is also possible to create  customised network architectures.

 ## Installation